 - Approve, prior to submission, state grant-in-aid applications for programs to preserve or restrict the use of open space land to conservation or recreation purposes.

-The Conservation Commission currently meets on the second Thursday of each month at 7:00 p.m., at the Town Office Building.
+The Conservation Commission, appointed by the Board of Selectmen, currently meets on the second Thursday of each month at 7:00 p.m., at the Town Office Building.